 Feeding guests isn’t cheap – especially if your venue requires you to use a specific caterer or meet a minimum spending threshold.
-Experts at WeddingWire claim that the average couple spends $4,000 on catering.
+Experts at WeddingWire claim that the average couple spends $70 per person on catering, and then a whopping $500 on cake/dessert.
 Costs vary depending on number of guests and how they enjoy their meal: buffet-style or plated.

 Food can be pricey, but it’s just the beginning; few expenditures will overwhelm a wedding budget quite like an open bar.
 A cash bar is a viable alternative but could be met with resentment from some guests.
-With a destination wedding, you don’t need to worry about covering drinks; many wedding packages include sparkling wine or champagne.
+With a destination wedding, you don’t need to worry about covering drinks; many wedding packages include sparkling wine or champagne and there are promotions that offer complimentary open bar for at least an hour.
 What’s more, all-inclusive accommodations allow guests to order alcoholic beverages to their heart’s delight.

 Which is cheaper?
 For food, it depends; for booze, destination weddings are typically more cost-effective